-I took my favourite crunchy toffee recipe – that totally melts in your mouth, and added salted pretzels to it, because I mean, who doesn’t love that.
+I took my favourite crunchy toffee recipe – that totally melts in your mouth and added salted pretzels to it to make this toffee. salted pretzel & chocolate bark.
+I mean, who doesn’t love that.
 It also breaks the sweetness of the caramel giving it some relief.
 The chocolate on top is 70% which I would recommend.
 Once again to break the sweetness and adding a small bitter note.

-I used a KitchenAid 9 x 13 x 2 inch / 23 x 33 x 5cm professional grade alluminized steel baking pan which is just so far superior to anything I have ever used in my life.
+I used a KitchenAid 9 x 13 x 2 inch / 23 x 33 x 5cm professional-grade aluminized steel baking pan which is just so far superior to anything I have ever used in my life.
 All I can say is save up and get yourself a set of these baking pans if you are serious about baking.
-They will last forever (or at least forever in your life time).
+They will last forever (or at least forever in your lifetime).
 They are so sturdy there is zero buckling and bending when you add hot things to them or bake on them.
-Line this with baking paper to make pulling this delicious confectionary out easily when its set.
+Line this with baking paper to make pulling this delicious confectionary out easily when it’s set.

 I was also the runner-up in the photography category which was surprising but delightful * inserts smiley emoji here*

 This recipe could not be easier and simply requires a little time for the toffee and chocolate to set at different times.